Creating a workspace

 Most settings are optional and can be changed after the workspace has been created.
 You can do this by clicking on a workspace, then on its Settings tab.

 The first step is to enter information about the workspace, including a name and description.
 You can add a thumbnail, if you wish.
-The thumbnail will be used when workspaces are listed using the grid view () and makes it easier for your team members to find your workspace in the list, especially if they belong to a lot of workspaces.
+Adding a thumbnail can make it easier for team members to find your workspace in the list, especially if they belong to a lot of workspaces.

 You don’t need to specify a Coordinate Reference System (CRS), but doing so unambiguously identifies the coordinate system that should be used when adding data to the workspace.

-To set a CRS, click EPSG to search for the system you wish to use.
+To set a CRS, click EPSG (A).
+You can then search (B) for the system you wish to use:

 If the CRS you wish to use is not listed, choose Local and provide the well-known text representation for the coordinate reference system being used.